iankuratri/todoey/README.md

 Check `package.json` file to get started with commands.

-## Installing dependencies

-Run `npm install` for installing all the dependencies.

 ## Available Scripts

 In the project directory, you can run:

+`npm install`

+To install all the dependencies.

 `npm start`

-Runs the app in the development mode.\
+To run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\